Understanding and Supporting Students with Migraine

 Lesson 1: Overview of Treatment Approaches

-You’ll explore the three main categories of migraine treatment: acute, preventive, and device-based therapies.
+You will explore the three main categories of migraine treatment: acute, preventive, and device-based therapies.

-You’ll explore the three main categories of migraine treatment: acute, preventive, and device-based therapies.
+You will explore the three main categories of migraine treatment: acute, preventive, and device-based therapies.

 -